agilepro/epiconsciousness/docs/Religion/Conversion/faith.md

 :::

 What matters is that science is based on demonstrating evidence for the theory.
 Faith is when you don't have evidence.
 Those are entirely different things.
 Science may not have proof, but it has evidence.
-Not only that, science is clearly accurate enought to enable people to accomplish remarkable things.
+Not only that, science is clearly accurate enough to enable people to accomplish remarkable things.
 Cell phones could not have been made without science.
 Flat screens could not be made without science.
 Man could not have gotten to the moon without science.
 Even automobile engines could not have been made without science.
 There is plenty of evidence that science works, and every atheist knows it.

 The truthiness in this argument is that every single person has not run every single experiment, and therefor we are trusting that other scientists have not fooled us and said false things about the world.
 The argument above is foolish because anyone can demonstrate a TV working.
 There is no question that electronics companies truly have discovered how to make TVs work.
 Anyone who doubts this can be set at ease easily.
 The same is not true about heaven, no matter how much you believe it to be true.

 In general it is very hard for a scientist to make bogus claims.
 The reason is because in order to be published, a scientist must demonstrate evidence for their claim in such a way that others could use the evidence to come to the same conclusion.
 No matter how much a scientist things that something is true, they can not get it published without evidence.
 Occasionally scientist do publish bogus things, and more commonly (yet still rare) the scientist publishes based on a mistake.
 The process does not end with publication.
 Later attempts to build on that result might find they can not reproduce the results when done exactly the same way.
-A small fractoin of papers have to be retracted and removed from the effective literature.
+A small fraction of papers have to be retracted and removed from the effective literature.

 This process makes it very hard to publish bogus things, and this is what makes science in general trustable.
 Again, trusting science is not faith, because the vast majority of papers are true.
 That vast majority is hard evidence that science is in general trustable.
 Not perfect, but highly reliable.
 The atheist is likely to think you a fool if you say that believing science takes faith.